sg-crest A Singapore Government Agency Website

 • Are you convinced that your current employer has a genuine development plan for your long-term future?

-• If you do stay, how are your relationships with your current manager and colleagues likely to be affected by the fact that you wanted to leave?
+• If you do stay, how are your relationships with your current manager and colleagues likely to be affected by the fact that you want to leave?

 • What will you miss out on by not taking the new offer?

-If you are considering to stay, ensure that your employer is prepared to commit to the counter-offer in writing, with details of the terms that have been offered you face-to-face.
+If you are considering staying, ensure that your employer is prepared to commit to the counter-offer in writing, with details of the terms that have been offered to you face-to-face.

 3. Complete your notice period and handover

-Next, do take proactive steps to hand over your role.
+Next, take proactive steps to hand over your role.

 • Ask your line manager how you can best support them in handing over your work to other colleagues and/or your future replacement.